eferrel/CPSC3720Project/README.md

  - User-Authentication: Manages the logic for login, signups, and sessions for users.
  - Shared-db: Central database layer which is shared across devices based in SQLite.
  - Tests: Contains global and administrative test suites.
+ - Server.js is a service entrypoint.

 Each folder mentioned above contains each of these:
-    Controllers handle requests and logic.
+- Controllers handle requests and logic.
-    Models handle the database schemda and data logic.
+- Models handle the database schemda and data logic.
-    Routes are used as the API endpoints.
+- Routes are used as the API endpoints.
-    Server.js is a service entrypoint.
-    Tests folder contains test suites for each service.

 # Setting Up Environment Variables